Needle aponeurotomy / needle fasciotomy

 How we do the procedure

-Before we perform the procedure we give you a dose of paracetamol (‘Panadol’) to take.
+Before we perform the procedure we offer you a dose of paracetamol (‘Panadol’) to take.
 In our experience strong pain killers are not required before or after the procedure.
 If you are anxious about injections or medical procedures a mild relaxant can be prescribed for you to take 30 minutes before the procedure.
 Alternatively, if you do not wish to be awake for the procedure, you can choose to have it performed in a hospital operating theatre with an anaesthetist.

-Dr Tomlinson recommends that you try to keep your hand elevated for 48 hours after the procedure to minimise swelling.
 While we have many patients who report having returned to work or performed household tasks on the day of the procedure we do suggest that you take it easy for 2 days.
 During that time you are strongly advised not to clean your toilet or perform other “dirty” tasks.
 Wear a plastic glove for any activities where your treated hand is likely to be exposed to bacteria.
 Do not perform activities that require strong gripping for at least 7 days – this includes golf and tennis.